 Cathy C. Lewis, MSN, RN email@example.com

 Cathy Lewis has over 38 years of experience in pediatric nursing and has been a Clinical Nurse Specialist for the past 24 years.
-She is currently the CNS for a pediatric acute care medical surgical unit in Mott which provides services to neurology, renal, renal transplant, endocrinology, rheumatology, neurosurgery, orthopedic surgery, urologic surgery, vascular surgery, trauma, rehabilitation, and stable ventilator patients.
+She recently retired from UM where she was the CNS for a pediatric acute care medical surgical unit in Mott which provides services to neurology, renal, renal transplant, endocrinology, rheumatology, neurosurgery, orthopedic surgery, urologic surgery, vascular surgery, trauma, rehabilitation, and stable ventilator patients.
 She is active in developing and reviewing evidence-based practice guidelines for pediatric care.
 She has conducted numerous EBP projects in pediatrics and has presented the results at national conferences.
 In addition, Cathy is actively involved in the effort to pass state legislation to improve the practice environment for Advanced Practice Registered Nurses in Michigan.